CARE

 • Single Parent who is Head of household

-• CalWorks Cash Aid Recipient
+• CalWORKs Cash Aid Recipient

 • Have at least one dependent child at home